skycoin/skycoin-explorer/CUSTOMIZATION.md

 # Customizing the explorer

-The explorer is designed in such a way that it is possible to make simple customizations to the ui appearance with relative ease.
+The explorer is designed in such a way that it is possible to make simple customizations with relative ease.

+## QR codes

+To simplify copying addresses with mobile devices, the explorer shows qr codes.
+The qr codes contain the addresses prefixed with the name of the coin, in this way: `skycoin:abcd...` (More information in this link: https://github.com/bitcoin/bips/blob/master/bip-0021.mediawiki).
+If needed, the `skycoin:` prefix can be changed by modifying the value of `QrConfig.prefix`, inside [app.config.ts](src/app/app.config.ts).

 ## Colors and general appearance